Blendify/blender-manual/blender_docs/manual/rigging/posing/visualization.rst

 by default, or their roots).

-Before we look at its options (all regrouped in the same *Visualisations* panel, in the *Editing* context, :kbd:`F9`), let's first see how to display/hide these paths.
+Before we look at its options (all regrouped in the same *Visualisations* panel, in the *Editing* context), let's first see how to display/hide these paths.
 Unlike `Ghosts`_, you have to do it manually - and you have to first select the bones you want to show/hide the motion paths.
 Then,

 - To show the paths (or update them, if needed), click on the *Calculate Path* button of the *Visualisations* panel, or,